MacBook Neo GPU Compared: A18 Pro vs Snapdragon X2, Radeon, Arc, and RTX 5060

 The MacBook Neo is Apple’s $599 fanless entry Mac, built around the binned 5-core-GPU variant of the A18 Pro.
 I covered its CPU, thermal behavior, silicon economics, and 8 GB RAM tradeoff in the main MacBook Neo benchmarks article.
 This post is the GPU companion to that piece, and it exists for a specific reason.

-Why this post exists This post puts the MacBook Neo’s A18 Pro 5-core GPU against Snapdragon X1 and X2, AMD Radeon iGPUs, Intel Arc, and an RTX 5060 Laptop reference, with explicit notes on what each benchmark can and cannot prove.
+Why this post exists This post puts the MacBook Neo’s A18 Pro 5-core GPU against Snapdragon X1 and X2, AMD Radeon iGPUs, Intel Arc, and a RTX 5060 laptop reference, with explicit notes on each benchmark.
 I am not a professional reviewer but this is my best effort as a hardware enthusiast.

 Apple context: Geekbench 6 Metal

 On Apple’s own API the Neo lands at M1-Air-tier graphics.
 The M4 Air is 75% higher and the M5 Air is roughly 2.4 times faster.
-For a $599 fanless laptop, M1 tier is fair.
+For a $599 fanless MacBook, M1 tier is fair but not exceptional.
 For anyone considering this as a replacement for an M4 Air or M5 Air, the GPU delta is the largest single argument against.
-Geekbench Metal is not directly comparable to the cross-platform benchmarks below, so the Snapdragon, AMD, Intel, and NVIDIA columns are separated out from here on.

 Cross-platform GPU tiering: 3DMark Steel Nomad Light